-All staff and volunteers are expected and encouraged to raise concerns about poor or unsafe practice and potential failures in the school safeguarding regime.
-All staff within the school who wish to raise an issue relating to the organisation with someone in confidence can use the following whistleblowing procedures:
+All staff and volunteers are expected and encouraged to raise concerns about poor or unsafe practice and potential failures in the school safeguarding regime.All staff within the school who wish to raise an issue relating to the organisation with someone in confidence can use the following whistleblowing procedures:

-In the first instance, concerns about poor or unsafe practice within must be raised with: The Head teacher (Graham Pike)

-Where a staff member feels unable to raise an issue with the Head Teacher, or feels that their genuine concerns are not being addressed, other whistleblowing channels may be open to them:
+In the first instance, concerns about poor or unsafe practice within must be raised with: The Head Teacher, Deborah Henshall Where a staff member feels unable to raise an issue with The Head Teacher or feels that their genuine concerns are not being addressed, other whistleblowing channels may be open to them:

-- A member of the governing body: Jaclyn Cross 01249 783006 - The NSPCC whistleblowing helpline is available for staff who do not feel able to raise concerns regarding child protection failures internally.
-Staff can call: 0800 028 0285 or email: help@nspcc.org.uk if: - o they think the concern will not be dealt with properly or - o may be covered up or o if they raised a concern but it has not been acted upon or if they are worried they are being treated unfairly.
+- A member of the governing body: (Jaclyn Cross) - The NSPCC whistleblowing helpline is available for staff who do not feel able to raise concerns regarding child protection failures internally.
+Staff can call: 0800 028 0285 or email: help@nspcc.org.uk if: - $\circ$ they think the concern will not be dealt with properly or - o may be covered up or - if they raised a concern but it has not been acted upon orif they are worriedthey are being treated unfairly.